Kung Hei Fat Choy! Looking for some fun Chinese New Year ideas? Here are 5 fun Chinese New Year activities for kids that you can do together.

 All you need to make your own tangram puzzle is some paper, pencils, ruler and scissors.

 Once you have cut out your 7 pieces you’ll be able to make an amazing amount of different shapes, animals, people, everyday objects, etc.

 #3.
 Make Chinese Lanterns

 We liked this easy-to-make project from First Palette for kids, making Chinese paper lanterns in different colours.

 You will need construction paper, scissors, tape, stapler, ruler, pencil and then plenty of glue, glitter, sequins to decorate your lantern.

 The Chinese calendar follows a 12 year pattern, with every year named after an animal.
 Depending on the year you are born, you are thought to portray the various character traits of that year’s animals.

-Why not find out what animal your birth year is and what it signifies?
-National Geographic for Kids has a great page explaining about the years as well as facts about the different animals.
+Why not find out what animal represented your birth year and what it signifies?
+National Geographic for Kids has a great page explaining about the years, as well as facts about the different animals.

 #5.
 Cook Chinese Food Together